Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/dvd-remux.md

         The process works as follows:

-        1. Downscale the Blu-ray to 864x486
+        4. Downscale the Blu-ray to 864x486
-        2. Crop the image to 864x480 (matching the DVD master's crop)
+        5. Crop the image to 864x480 (matching the DVD master's crop)
-        3. Test different SAR standards until the DVD matches the Blu-ray perfectly
+        6. Test different SAR standards until the DVD matches the Blu-ray perfectly

+??? question "None of these methods worked!
+What now?"
+    If you do not see any faded columns, you should use the circle
+    or logo method instead.
+    If neither of these give you useful results and there is no ground truth available, you may be able to fall back on an active area of `711x480`.

+    This will _always_ be an assumption,
+    however,
+    and should only be fallen back on as a last resort.
+    Double-check as many scenes as possible
+    to ensure this is indeed the correct SAR, or ask an experienced encoder/remuxer
+    for help.

 <!-- TODO: Add more sources.
 Ideally actual documentation and papers from relevant authorities. -->